technofocus-pte/aipwrdanlytcmsfbrcdepth/Labguides/Usecase 01/Usecase01.md

 **Introduction**

-This lab walks you through an end-to-end scenario from data acquisition to data consumption.
+This usecase walks you through an end-to-end scenario from data acquisition to data consumption.
 It helps you build a basic understanding of Fabric, including the different experiences and how they integrate, as well as the professional and citizen developer experiences that come with